-The new POLIMP Webinar Series is moderated by Matthias Duwe, Head of Climate at Ecologic Institute, who is joined by guest speakers carefully selected to provide expert analysis and opinion on the topic.
+The new POLIMP Webinar Series is moderated by Matthias Duwe, Head of Climate at Ecologic Institute, who is joined by guest speakers carefully selected to on the topic.

 Each webinar takes place as a Google Hangout and is hosted at its own Google Event, which is announced before its implementation on the webinar series Google+ page and the POLIMP project website.
 Recordings of the webinars can also be viewed afterwards on a dedicated YouTube Channel and listened to as a podcast on iTunes.

 Input from stakeholders is strongly encouraged; questions and comments can be sent by email (firstname.lastname@example.org) or via Twitter (#POLIMPQuestions) before the event, while a Q&A App is available on the Google Hangout event page during the live webinar.